Guess who's coming to dinner?

 The pandemic – awful as it is – has given him more time to do interviews and deal with media attention, he says, so from that point of view things that worked out well – and it hasn’t stopped him working.

 “I've got two scripts I’m working on but also I've been editing through a lot of quarantine.
 I was editing a movie called Agnes, the movie that we shot after Climate.
-And yeah, I was able to enable to get a new movie off the ground.
+And yeah, I was able to get a new movie off the ground.
 It's called Country Gold and we start shooting it next month.
 Okay, so I'm so busy, just not shooting.”

 Climate Of The Hunter is available on iTunes, Amazon, Google Play, Xbox, Vudu, Direct TV, Dish Network and all major cable providers from Tuesday 12 January.